 The loan duration influences your rate.
 A 30-year fixed-rate mortgage usually has a higher interest rate than a 15-year one.
 The longer loan term presents more uncertainty and risk for lenders, including potential nonpayment and fluctuating rates.

-Different mortgage loan types in Nevada impact your payments.
+Different mortgage types in Nevada impact your payments.
 Use a mortgage calculator to understand the impact of various rates on your monthly payments and overall loan cost.

 - 10-Year Fixed